-Name: T#: Sport: Major: Projected graduation date: Years of eligibility used: Years Years of eligibility remaining: Athletic scholarship student-athlete: Yes No Curre ent semester credit-h ours: Course from which you are desiring to withdraw w: Does this course count toward graduation in you ur major?
+Name: T#: Sport: Major: Project Projected graduation date: Years of eligibility remaining: Years of eligibility used: Years Athletic scholarship student-athlete: Yes No Curre ent semester credit-h ours: Course from which you are desiring to withdraw w: Does this course count toward graduation in you ur major?
 Yes No Is this course a prerequisite for a course in your major?
 Yes No Have you previously withdrawn from this cours se?
 Yes No Other courses?
 Yes No Explain why you want to withdraw from this co urse?
-(Be specific .
-Use back of form, f necessa ry.)
-How many times have you visited your professor r to discus s your academic status?
-Have you utilized University, Departmental, or dates of tutoring.
-Use back of form, if necessary utoring g for this course?
-(Pr ovide tut or names and Have you been attending this class regularly?
-Yes No Number of missee d classes?
+(Be specific c.
+Use back of form, if necessa ry.)
+How many times have you visited your professor Have you utilized University, Departmental, or A • ovide tute or names and dates of tutoring.
+Use back of form, if necessary .)
+Have you been attending this class regularly?
+Yes No Number of misse d classes?
 Have you met all assignment deadlines?
 Yes No Do you still have an opportunity to pass this class ss?
-Yes No Will withdrawal effect NCAA eligibility or delay y your gra duatio ı date?
-Yes N lo Factors of failure to attend class, lack of effort, inadequate planning to withdraw from a class.
-Please realize that you are responsible for main making satisfactory progress toward your degree. = = - Dropped classes result in lost tuition.
-Consequently, you will be held accourse or to pay for summer classes, if they are required to maintain younderstand that above statement and that you have discussed the issue our athletic elig gibility und Student-Athlete Signature and Date: Head Coach Signature and Date: I support / do not support this student's request for withd rawal.
-Signature of Assistant Director of Athletics (Recommend Withdrawa d Date: nend Remain in Cla Comments: Signature of Associate Director of Athletics and Date : Withdrawal Approv ved / Wi thdrawal Denied
+Yes No Will withdrawal effect NCAA eligibility or delay y your gra duatio n date?
+Yes N o Factors of failure to attend class, lack of effort, inadequate planning to withdraw from a class.
+Please realize that you are responsible for main making satisfactory progress toward your degree.
+Dropped classes result in lost tuition.
+Consequently, you will be held ac course or to pay for summer classes, if they are required to maintain younderstand that above statement and that you have discussed the issue our athletic elig ribility und Student-Athlete Signature and Date: Head Coach Signature and Date: I support / do not support this student's request for withd rawal.
+Signature of Assistant Director of Athletics (Recommend Withdrawa nd Date: mend Remain in Cla Comments: Signature of Associate Director of Athletics and Date: : Withdrawal Approv ved / Wi ithdrawal Denied